Support with contamination issues: recommended environmental consultants

 This assessment, also known as a Phase 1 Preliminary Risk Assessment, is an essential environmental study conducted to determine whether land is at risk of contamination.
 It identifies potential sources of contamination, evaluates the associated risks, and determines whether further investigation is necessary.

 A Phase 1 assessment is a non-intrusive study, meaning it does not involve soil or groundwater sampling.
-Instead, it relies on desk-based research, site visits, and consultations with regulatory authorities to assess the environmental condition of the land.
+Instead, this preliminary risk assessment relies on desk study research, site visits, and consultations with regulatory authorities to assess the environmental condition of the land.
 The primary objective is to establish whether the site poses a risk to human health, controlled waters, property, and the wider environment.

 When is a Phase 1 Contaminated Land Assessment needed?